 March 2019: Science Diet expanded the January 2019 recall to other products following more vitamin D issues.

-This is the biggest difference between the two brands, and usually the deciding factor for owners.
-They have a different stance on what ingredients they use.
-Whatever side of the fence you sit on both brands are popular and successful.
+Ingredients are the biggest difference between the two brands and are usually the deciding factor for owners.
+They have different stances on what ingredients they use.
+Whatever side of the fence you sit on, both brands are popular and successful.
 So, let’s take a closer look at what they put into their recipes.

-They use the typical meat sources such as Chicken, Turkey, Salmon, Beef and Lamb.
-They also use other more unusual meats and fish such as Alligator, Rabbit, Quail, Sardines and Shrimp to name a few.
+They use typical meat sources such as Chicken, Turkey, Salmon, Beef, and Lamb.
+They also use other more unusual meats and fish such as Alligator, Rabbit, Quail, Sardines, and Shrimp, to name a few.
 This is great for fussy pooches or those with certain meat intolerances.
-They also have Chicken free recipes which many brands do not offer.
+They also have Chicken free recipes, which many brands do not offer.

-Blue Buffalo has a good selection of grain inclusive and grain free recipes.
-Their grain inclusive recipes never list any corn, wheat or soy.
-Instead they list gentle fibers such as oatmeal and brown rice.
-Blue Buffalo are guilty of ingredient splitting, which is a controversial ingredient listing technique to make recipes appear meatier than they might be.
-Unless you buy a super-premium brand, you’ll find that most brands including Blue Buffalo and other competitors use this technique.
+Blue Buffalo has a good selection of grain-inclusive and grain-free recipes.
+Their grain-inclusive recipes never list any corn, wheat, or soy.
+Instead, they list gentle fibers such as oatmeal and brown rice.
+Blue Buffalo is guilty of ingredient splitting, which is a controversial ingredient listing technique to make recipes appear meatier than they might be.
+Unless you buy a super-premium brand, you’ll find that most brands, including Blue Buffalo and other competitors, use this technique.

-As you already know, Science Diet claims that all of their recipes are based on science.
+As you already know, Science Diet claims that all of its recipes are based on science.
 As a result, they believe that natural dog food does not always mean the best for Fido.
 So, their ingredients aren’t always natural, which some consumers do not like.
 They commonly use artificial additives and preservatives, which can be irritating to dogs with sensitive stomachs.
-They also list artificial flavors such as Chicken liver flavor instead of natural flavors.
+They also list artificial flavors, such as chicken liver flavor, instead of natural flavors.
 Natural preservatives and flavors are a much better way to preserve and add flavor to pet food.

-Science Diet do not appear to use the ingredient splitting technique, they simply list what they use, which is a lot more transparent for their consumers.
-Their packaging states that their products are “made in the USA with global ingredients you can trust”.
-Like most brands, they are not totally clear as to what ingredients are sourced from what countries.
+Science Diet does not appear to use the ingredient-splitting technique.
+They simply list what they use, which is a lot more transparent for their consumers.
+Their packaging states that their products are “made in the USA with global ingredients you can trust.”
+Like most brands, they are unclear about what ingredients are sourced from what countries.